rcrowther/django-tml/README.md

      {{ page.text|uml_tml }}

+See [UML/TML integration](uml/tml-integration) for a description.

-This runs the TML and UML converters, and converts 'pre' areas into codeblocks configured for the code highlighter [prismjs](https://prismjs.com/),
+The next tag runs the TML and UML converters, and converts 'pre' areas into codeblocks configured for the code highlighter [prismjs](https://prismjs.com/),

      {{ page.text|tml_uml_prism }}